konklone/tmcw.github.com/_posts/2014-03-13-teaching-the-web.md

 ## Let's Talk URLs

 I never did a lesson on URLs, and I should have: what blends into the background for me is not obvious to others.
 How you link between files, what the different parts of a URL mean: these are obscured by most tools we use.
 Every once in a while Google Chrome even experiments with hiding the `http://`, increasing the level of abstraction even more.
 A visual explanation combined with an exercise of right-clicking and seeing how things get linked together might have eliminated a lot of confusion down the line.

+## Going Live

+The final step was going live: putting portfolios & games on the internet, where students could pass around URLs or even put them on college applications.
+This was a surprising challenge to source: where, on the internet, can you just drag & drop files, for free, simply?
+It's easy to find application hosting like [Wordpress.com](http://wordpress.com/) or more advanced tools like [GitHub](https://github.com/)'s [`gh-pages`](http://pages.github.com/) functionality, but the low end is scarce.

+The answer came from an unusual place: [neocities.org](http://neocities.org/), a [volunteer project](https://en.wikipedia.org/wiki/NeoCities) that captures the spirit of now-shuttered [GeoCities](https://en.wikipedia.org/wiki/GeoCities), worked perfectly.
+Registering for an account is simple, and uploading a site is just drag & drop.
+Since photos in portfolios were hosted on Flickr, all of the student projects were well under the 10MB storage limit.
+And in a moment that made my oldness visible, no-one in the class had heard of the once-popular GeoCities, so the name had no connotations.

+## Landing

+The class was a few weeks ago, and it's still taking effect.
+When I write code or try to explain a topic, there's a much greater range of considerations and possibilities, thanks to my sister and these students.
+Like any sort of teaching, the results will come in time - I hope that we inspired people to think creatively and a little bit more like hackers.